ok2cqr/cqrlog/compiled/README.md

 ## -------------------SCRIPT-INSTALL--------------------

-##There is now new script.
-Download newupdate.zip and extract it somewhere.
+**There is now new script.
+Download newupdate.zip and extract it somewhere the script can be started from any location.**
-##Check that execution bit is on, if not set with command: chmod a+x newupdate.sh
+**Check that execution bit is on (ls -l newupdate.sh), if not set with command: chmod a+x newupdate.sh.
+No harm if you do it anyway.**
-##After that start scirpt with command ./update.sh It will do rest of downloads for you.
+**After that start script with command ./newupdate.sh It will do rest of downloads for you and then install updates.**

+You can also use this old update script if you like:
 You will find a bash script updateCqrlog.sh from this GitHub folder.

 Script will check that you have downloaded all 3 files to /tmp folder, then it checks that you have cqrlog and cqrlog help in usual places (/usr/bin and /usr/share/cqrlog/).